NatanDuarte/aviators/README.md

-# Cartoon look wallpaper generation with OpenCV
+# Wallpaper generation with OpenCV

 Using K-means to generate good wallpapers for me with a cartoon look.